 Many amateur golfers think the purpose of an impact bag is to belt it with your club as hard as possible, and that sending it flying across the room is proof of a good shot – but this could not be farther from the truth.

-The point of the impact bag is not to see how hard you can hit it, but instead creating the feeling of your body moving correctly through your swing and arriving at the correct position to hit the golf ball.
+The point of the impact bag is not to see how hard you can hit it, but instead creating the feeling of your body moving correctly through your swing and arriving at the correct position to hit the golf ball with your hips open.

 For that reason, it’s recommended you strike the impact bag at around half or three-quarter pace.

-Not only will this give you far better feedback on how you’re swinging the club, it will also protect you from a potentially nasty wrist or hand injury.
+Not only will this give you far better feedback on how you’re swinging the club, it will also protect you from a potentially nasty wrist, hand or elbow injury.

 Try and get the club face square